nulziiorsh/KNN-locality-preserving-hashing/README.md

 impaired person --, the minimum 87% accuracy might not be suitable, for other contexts where the user is trying to quickly "get a sense of the data", being able to perform the classification task at a minimum accuracy of 87% within 1/10th of the classic time is indeed very useful.

+**CITATIONS:**

+[1] Slaney & Casey, "Locality-Sensitive Hashing for Finding Nearest Neighbors", *IEEE Signal Processing Magazine*, 2008.

+[2] Kosov, "Efficient K-Nearest Neighbours", *Project X Research*, 2018.

+- Informal coining of "template" vector belongs to Professor Sara Mathieson.
+- The form of rounding numbers was adapted from https://stackoverflow.com/questions/19986662/rounding-a-number-in-python-but-keeping-ending-zeros
+- The form of counting duration of execution time was adapted from https://realpython.com/python-timer/
+- The method of finding the key with the max value in a dictionary was adapted from https://www.geeksforgeeks.org/python-get-key-with-maximum-value-in-dictionary/